Three-velocity coalescing ballistic annihilation: Introduction

 for $p > p_c$. \end{theorem} This generalizes \cite[Theorem 1]{HST} in which the formula $q(p) = p^{-1/2} -1$ for $p \geq 1/4$ and otherwise $q(p)=1$ is established.
 Given the notorious sensitivity of BA to perturbation, it is noteworthy that we can describe systems whose local behavior is markedly different from BA.
 The form of \eqref{eq:pc} illustrates how the location of the phase transition depends in a subtle way on the coalescence rules.
 This suggests that it would be difficult to infer $p_c$ from heuristic arguments such as those given in the introductions of \cite{b4, BGJ} for BA.
 Note that there are parameter choices that result in arbitrarily small and large values of $p_c$.
 See Figure \ref{fig:q} for a depiction of the function $q$ for various parameter choices.

 Although \thref{thm:sc} extends the main result from \cite{HST} to ballistic systems with coalescence, it is still restricted to systems with reflection symmetry.
 For asymmetric three-velocity ballistic annihilation without coalescence---for example, left and right particles have different speeds or probabilities of occurring---universal bounds for $p_{c}$ were obtained in \cite{JL}.
 However, it seems to be difficult to establish a sharp phase transition and/or formulas for $p_{c}$ and $q(p)$ in asymmetric cases.
 The lack of reflection symmetry introduces a number of additional quantities to be solved explicitly.
 Another interesting extension is to allow blockades to survive collisions (e.g., $\B - \R \implies \B$) or particle moving in the opposite direction of the reactant is generated (e.g., $\B - \R \implies \L$).
-Such cases do not appear to result in the same degree of self-similarity as the cases we cover in \thref{thm:sc}.
+Such cases do not appear to offer the same sort of renewal as the cases we cover in \thref{thm:sc}.
 This is discussed more in \thref{rem:block}.
+After posting an earlier version of our article, a solution to the process in which blockades survive multiple collisions was found in \cite{junge2022non}.

-\subsection{Proof Methods}
+\subsection{Proof methods}

+The high-level idea for establishing the phase transition is that first we derive an equation involving only $q, a, b, \alpha$, and $p$.
+Then, we analyze the roots (in $p$) of this equation to find $p_c$ and show that there is indeed a phase transition.

 Our first step is deriving the identity